WHY MANAGING IT MATTERS

 To better connect Southwire families to these rewards, we created a comprehensive offering that connects actions to benefits for employees.
 For example, rather than simply offering medical benefits, Southwire encourages “Focusing on my Health.”
 Instead of paying for time off, Southwire promotes “Living my Life.”
 This approach focuses on the “Employee Experience” for each Total Reward category.

-- Three days of paid parental leave for mothers and fathers for the birth or adoption of a child (benefit is expanding to two weeks in 2018); and
+- 10 days of paid parental leave (expanded in 2018) for mothers and fathers for the birth or adoption of a child and flexible work schedule policy for maternity transition (salaried employees); and

-In 2017, we began measuring our overall participation rate in Total Rewards choices as an indicator of our ability to meet employees’ diverse and changing needs.
-We achieved our target of reaching over 90 percent participation in the Total Rewards choice.
+In 2018, we measured our overall participation rate in Total Rewards as an indicator of our ability to meet employees’ diverse and changing needs.
+We again achieved our target of reaching over 90 percent participation in the Total Rewards choices, proving choice is valued.

 Research shows the importance of making health and wellness easy for employees by creating a health-oriented environment.
-To encourage employee and contractor health, Southwire maintains a tobacco-free policy.
-All Southwire locations prohibit smoking and other use of tobacco on Southwire property.
+To encourage employee and contractor health, Southwire maintains a tobacco-free policy and provides tobacco cessation support for our employees and their family free of charge.
+All Southwire locations prohibit smoking and other use of tobacco on company property.

 Southwire also gives employees the opportunity to make healthy choices through:

 - Medical Facilities.
-In the Carrollton, Ga. area, home to approximately 40 percent of our workforce, we offer an on-site medical center and pharmacy that has operated for more than 20 years.
+In the Carrollton, Georgia area, home to approximately 40 percent of our workforce, we offer an on-site medical center and pharmacy that has operated for more than 25 years.
 Our services are comprehensive and cost-effective.

 - Nutrition Programs.
 Southwire presents nutritious options in our on-site cafeterias in Carrollton and vending machines at most locations.
-We list healthful cafeteria options at a reduced price to encourage their consumption; track healthy purchases to better understand and accommodate employee preferences; and offer payroll deduction at vending locations to improve access.
-We set a goal to provide healthy choice options at100 percent of our locations by 2018.
-In 2017, 80 percent of Southwire locations had access to healthy choice options, up from 70 percent in 2016.
+We list healthy cafeteria options at a reduced price to encourage their consumption and offer payroll deduction at vending locations to improve access.

 - Exercise Programs.
 We have on-site fitness centers and subsidize fitness club memberships where on-site centers are not available.
 In addition to exercise equipment, our newly updated fitness center in Carrollton also coordinates group fitness and education classes, team sports and company athletic leagues.
 Intramurals include volleyball, softball, basketball, flag football and more.
 We track employee participation to better understand the effectiveness of our efforts to engage employees in physical fitness.
-Our facilities’ employee utilization rate for 2017 was 34 percent, with some variation by season.
-This utilization rate does not include the 634 retirees, spouses, and dependents that also joined us in 2017.
+Our facilities’ employee utilization rate for 2018 was 40 percent, with some variation by season.
+This utilization rate does not include other family members such as retirees, spouses and dependents who also joined us in 2018.